kevinolsson/blank-project/README.md

 # Blank project
-Building myself a new boilerplate for when starting new project.
+Building myself a new boilerplate for when starting new projects.
 This is a work in progress.